 Great for Farming and Protection

-With this land fertility and moisture, a variety of plants grew making this place home to prehistoric peoples.
-These ancients grew corn; beans; pumpkins; cotton; and amaranth, a type of grain.
-In addition, they augmented their diets with the buds, leaves, and roots of a rich variety of native plants, including prickly pear and saguaro cactus, and mesquite, black walnut, sycamore, and hackberry trees.
+With this land fertility and moisture, a variety of plants grew, making this place home to prehistoric peoples.
+These ancients grew corn, beans, pumpkins, cotton, and amaranth, a type of grain.
+In addition, they augmented their diets with the buds, leaves, and roots of a rich variety of native plants, including prickly pear and saguaro cacti, and mesquite, black walnut, sycamore, and hackberry trees.

 These people farmed along the Salt River which ran through what is now the center of Lake Roosevelt.
 In 1906-1911, a dam was built resulting in the formation of Lake Roosevelt, and the flooding of ancient land with its system of irrigation canals.

 People had lived in this location since 100 AD.
 With swings in climate change, people came and went.
-Each group to stay for a good period of time left unique signs of their presence.
-Tools fashioned from animal bone indicate that the Salado hunted local deer, rabbit, quail and other small game for food.
+Each group that stayed for a good period of time left unique signs of their presence.
+Tools fashioned from animal bone indicate that the Salado hunted local deer, rabbits, quail, and other small game for food.